Note

 Information about this tab can be found here.

 In order for a price group to be transferred from Xentral to Shopware, the group must have the correct mapping to a price rule in Shopware.
-The name of the price rule you have to transfer 1:1 from Shopware.
-Xentral cannot create price rules through a product export, you have to create them in Shopware.
-Then you can create a price on this price group in the master data of a product and it will be exported to Shopware as a price (belonging to a price rule).
+You must take the name of the price rule 1:1 from Shopware.
+Xentral cannot create price rules by exporting a product, you must create them in Shopware.
+Then you can create a price on this price group in the master data of a product and it will arrive in Shopware as a price (belonging to a price rule) when exported.

 Note